klesh/JigsawWM/README.md

 # JigsawWM

-Jigsaw is the missing Dynamic Tiling Window Manager for MS Windows
+JigsawWM is a dynamic window manager for Windows10/11 just like the suckless dwm for the X.

 ## Demo